TeemuKoivisto/map-of-finland/README.md

 This map with current municipality borders (as of 2017) was created with lot of pain with the following resources:

 [Maanmittauslaitos offers free resources](https://www.maanmittauslaitos.fi/asioi-verkossa/avoimien-aineistojen-tiedostopalvelu) such as map of finnish municipalities.
 To download the map you should go here: https://tiedostopalvelu.maanmittauslaitos.fi/tp/kartta and select the layers you want to download and submit your request.
 Shortly you should get a download link to your email.
+NOTE: because life must be hard my municipalities were in latin-9 encoding.

 But this is just the beginning!
 Oh boy yes well you don't have to go through the path of blood and tears as I did so consider yourself lucky.
-As you can see if you view the file with a map program (eg. QGIS) is that the municipalities include also the sea-areas which doesn't look that nice.
-Soo in order to get rid of the excess area you need another layer with the desired topology.
+If you open the file with a map program such QGIS first remember to set the encoding to Latin-9 from properties and then convert the CRS with `Save As` and selecting WGS84 EPSG:4326.
+Also you'll notice that the municipalities include also the sea-areas which doesn't look that nice.
+So in order to get rid of the excess area you need another layer with the desired topology.

 Here's an old link explaining how it was done back in year 2013 https://github.com/kansanmuisti/datavaalit/wiki/kuntarajat-leikkatuna-suomen-rantaviivalla